amsgames/laravel-shop-gateway-paypal/README.md

 ### Authentication

-Set you PayPal app authentication settings in `config/services.php`, like:
+Set your PayPal app authentication settings in `config/services.php`, like:

 ```php
     'paypal' => [